NikitaVr/burnmywallet/smart-contracts/README.md

 ## Testing

+We have two sets of tests one based on hardhat and one on foundry:

-Run `yarn test`.
+1. To execute the hardhat tests run `yarn test`.
+1. To execute the foundry/forge tests run `forge test`.

 Additionally, this repository has been configured with a Github workflow (see [`hardhat-tests.yml`](/.github/workflows/hardhat-tests.yml)) to run the smart contract tests on every pull request.

 ## Scripts